o-t-w/blog/src/content/blog/styling-scrollbars.md

 The W3C spec describes the purpose of the `scrollbar-width` property and addresses some of the previously mentioned UX concerns:

-> “The primary purpose of this property is not to allow authors to chose a particular scrollbar aesthetic for their pages, but to let them indicate for certain small or cramped elements of their pages that a smaller scrollbar would be desirable.”
+> The primary purpose of this property is not to allow authors to chose a particular scrollbar aesthetic for their pages, but to let them indicate for certain small or cramped elements of their pages that a smaller scrollbar would be desirable.

 So its not advised to use this property on the html element, but it could come in useful for UI elements such as a custom select menu, for example.